-4.3.
+5.3.
 MEASURES TO FOLLOW-UP WITH PROJECT BENEFICIARIES AFTER PROJECT COMPLETION > In this section you are asked to consider what will happen to the beneficiaries of the project once the support comes to an end.
 How will the needs of the beneficiaries be met in the long term?
 Please remember to refer to the same direct and indirect beneficiaries described in the Project Framework.

-6. OTHER FUNDING FROM UNESCO
+6. OTHER FUNDING

-6.1 PREVIOUS AND CURRENT FUNDING > In this section, you should indicate all previous and/or current funding received from UNESCO, by specifying the UNESCO funding source (type of fund, programme, Field Office and/or Institute), the title of the funded project, the funding period (financing start date and end date) and the total amount provided by UNESCO.
+6.1 PREVIOUS AND CURRENT FUNDING > In this section, you should indicate all previous and/or current funding received within the last five years, including by the IFCD by specifying the funding source, the amount provided, the funding period, the project title, the project objectives and main results.